wp-plugins/highlight-search-terms/readme.txt

 Date: 2009-04-14
 - Basic plugin aimed at low impact / low resource demand on your WP installation using client side javascript.

+== Upgrade Notice ==

+= 0.5 =
+Speed improvements: Packed Javascript + script in footer and ONLY when needed.
+BUGFIX: Prototype conflict.